Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Edison Butte Sno Park provides access to a large network of ungroomed ski trails.

-Although a bit of a drive from Bend (22 miles), there are less crowds.
+Although a bit of a drive from Bend (22 miles), there are usually less crowds.
 Dogs are allowed at Edison Butte Sno Park.
-There are two shelters, but as of October 2023, one is undergoing repairs.

 This is a reminder to support the volunteer organizations that work hard to maintain these trails and warming shelters.
 The Central Oregon Nordic Club maintains Edison Butte Sno Park.
 You can donate on their website.